PrefectHQ/prefect/docs/tutorials/flow-task-config.md

     my_task(name="marvin", date=datetime.datetime.utcnow())
 ```

-You can even pass a custom function that returns your desired task run name:
+As with flows, you can pass a custom function that returns your desired task run name:

 ```python
 import datetime